This post contains several options for discussing and dealing with stress.

 - A video with tips by BBC Brainsmart with 3 discussion questions

-- A link to an article on stress management with additional tips and tools
+- 16 tips and tools and a link to an article with more tips and tools

 - A link to time management tools by Francesco Cirillo, creator of the Pomodoro Technique

 - Link to Is Stress Good for You? vocabulary lesson by Shayna at Espresso English

 What is stress?

 Everyone has stress in their lives at some point or another.
 Some people have more than others.
 People deal with stress in different ways.
 Some ways are more beneficial than others.
 For some, talking with friends or family members is helpful.
 For others, writing in a diary provides insight and clarity when times are difficult.

 Many times, our attitude and thoughts about stress can determine how much it affects us.
 If we try to avoid it and hide from it, we often make whatever problem is causing it worse.

 By facing our problems and dealing with them in a productive and healthy way, we can decrease our stress and start living more stress-free lives.

 - What is stress?